jjmoller/kollector/README.md

 Remember to load the dependencies before you first build the application.
 Relaoding dependencies and waiting for them to install is crucial.

+To use the application you will have to log in.
 You may sign up with your email address or your Gmail account.
 The latter does not require you to create a password.